Coastal Walks in the North Island deliver everything from dramatic cliffs and black-sand beaches to historic pā sites and volcanic views.

 The Mangorei Track climbs steadily through lush forest before opening out into the Pouakai Ranges.
 From the viewpoint, you’ll see the coastline stretching toward town, with the volcano rising dramatically behind you.
 It’s especially magical at sunrise or sunset when the sky is changing colour and the reflection is crystal clear, with no wind.

 Just to note that you’ll notice Mount Taranaki does like to hide even if there are no other clouds in the sky.
-To give yourself a few more options, just in case the weather isn’t on your side stay in the Pouakai Hut.
+To give yourself a few more options, just in case the weather isn’t on your side stay in the Pouakai Hut which you can book through DOC.
 This is just a short walk from the Tarns.

 The track is well maintained, and while it’s a bit of a leg-burner, it’s achievable for most hikers.
 For a day adventure with massive payoff, this one’s unmissable.
-If you’d like a little more info on this hike I’ve got you covered here.
+If you’d like a little more info on this hike I’ve got you covered.

 MOUNT MAUNGANUI SUMMIT TRACK, BAY OF PLENTY